graememcc/funkierJS/docs/markdown/byName.md

 first arguments are supplied.
 This means that when partially applying the function, the resulting functions will have their execution context permanently bound.
 This method of binding is designed for currying functions that exist on an object's prototype.
 The function will be only called when sufficient arguments have been supplied.
 Superfluous arguments are discarded.
-The resulting function and its partial applications will throw if they require at least one argument, but are invoked without any. `objectCurry` throws if its parameter is not a function.
+The resulting function may be called without any arguments even when it has non-zero arity, for the purposes of establishing an execution context (usually when passing the function to some other function-manipulating function); however the partial applications of the result will throw if they require at least one argument, but are invoked without any. `objectCurry` throws if its parameter is not a function.
 The resulting function will throw if invoked with an undefined execution context.